The Best Looking Horse in the Glue Factory

 The Best-Looking Horse in the Glue Factory

-These levels of debt are alarming until you examine the debt levels of Japan which sits over 256% debt to GDP.
-Japan doesn’t have runaway inflation and their currency is one of the strongest in the world.
+These levels of debt are alarming until you examine the debt levels of Japan which sits at over 256% debt to GDP.
+Japan doesn’t have runaway inflation and its currency is one of the strongest in the world.

 The Question that must be asked is, if the global economy loses confidence in the US economy i.e. the S&P 500 (the strongest economic engine on the planet), where will money flow?
 China, a totalitarian state, no. Russia, which has an economy similar to Connecticut, I think not.
 The European Union with its problems with Brexit, not happening.

-The Global Money masters are going to put their money where its the safest, the US dollar.
-The US dollars is backed buy the full faith and obligation of the United States of America including but not limited to its military power, the Petro dollar (a majority of Oil is still priced in dollars) and an economic engine that you would not want to step infront of.
+The Global Money masters are going to put their money where it’s the safest, the US dollar.
+The US dollar is backed by the full faith and obligation of the United States of America including but not limited to its military power, the Petrodollar (a majority of Oil is still priced in dollars), and an economic engine that you would not want to step infront of.